dmfrodrigues/feup-sdis-proj2/doc/overview.md

 \end{tabular}

 This means a local file can be remotely stored under any name the user wishes, allowing for great flexibility.

+## Features

+A basic, functioning implementation yields 12/20.
+To reach the 20/20 mark, we implemented the following features:

+- (+2) We use thread-based concurrency as much as possible.
+- (+2) We use SSLEngine in our final project version.
+- (+4) Our project is scalable at the design level (chord) and implementation level (thread pools and asynchronous I/O)
+- (+2) We implemented a fault-tolerant solution, with replication degrees, decentralized data storage and decentralized data indexing (user metadata files).